rakoch/scheduler/README.md

 - Docker desktop installed

 ## Things to note
-- The project is a scheduler containerized service with the intent to support client and provider users to schedule appointments.
+- The project is a scheduler containerized Spring Boot service with the intent to support client and provider users to schedule appointments.
-- Providers will place available [time] slots, and clients will see and schedule appoinments.
+- Providers will place available [time] slots, and clients will see those available slots and schedule appointments.
-- As of 11/9/2020 this is far from complete and this is a learning exercise in spring boot, JPA, docker, docker-compose, and eventually React & kubernetes.
+- As of 11/9/2020 this is far from complete and this is a learning exercise in Spring Boot, JPA, docker, docker-compose, and eventually React & kubernetes.
-- Right now the app start-up recreates all tables and drops all data - will adjust as progress on project...
+- Right now the app start-up recreates all tables and drops all data - will adjust as make progress on project...
 - The scheduler spring boot app build is dependent on a mysql container to be up and running since the maven build creates the tables right now and run tests.
 - The test infrastructure is set up but a lot of effort has not gone into testing yet.

+## How to remove all previous docker containers and images (assuming you can do this in your local environment)
+- `docker stop $(docker ps -aq)`
+- `docker container prune`
+- `docker image prune -a`

 ## How to Run
 - Either use docker-compose or start container(s) manually